What is a Working Capital Loan?

 A term loan is a long-term loan for funding large capital assets.
 Working capital is meant to provide you with funding to cover everyday business expenses and operations during a slow season or tight time, while a term loan is used for a longer amount of time and may be planned further in advance.
 This contrasts with working capital loans which are borrowed for a shorter term and are for operational costs rather than investing in capital assets.

 You can apply for a working capital loan by filling out an application form with basic financial information about your business.
-Apply for a personal, working capital loan from National Funding here.
+Apply for working capital business loan online from National Funding today.

 Ratings & Reviews